nycdb/nycdb/server/index.md

 The api is available here ``` https://api.nycdb.info/ ``` and is only available through TLS (HTTPS).
 HTTP requests will be redirected.

 Each table resource is at /table_name.
-For instance. ``` GET /dobjobs ``` will retrive rows from the 'dobjobs' table.
+For instance, ``` GET /dobjobs ``` will retrive rows from the 'dobjobs' table.
+There is a 5,000 row limit on requests.

 ### Tables: